 Whenever you travel to a foreign country there is always the possibility of danger and dangerous persons lurking.

-Just be wise and seek advice from the hotel's OFFICE, they are aware of all the occurrences. almost 4 years agoAnswered by Jamaican via WorldNomads.com
+Just be wise and seek advice from the hotel's OFFICE, they are aware of all the occurrences. about 4 years agoAnswered by Jamaican via WorldNomads.com

 When I visited Jamaica, the smaller (less-touristed) towns seemed to be very safe, and much more friendly than popular spots like Ocho Rios and Montego Bay.
 Even at night, I walked the streets by myself with no fear.
 The highlight of my trip, in fact, was Port Maria, where I spent a lot of time getting to meet the locals.